horaciomuller/gemini-financial-rag/ReadMe.md

 - Implement a more user-friendly interface to facilitate interaction with the RAG.
 - Utilize more advanced information retrieval techniques to improve the accuracy of responses.
 - Integrate with other data sources to provide more comprehensive information.

-Feel free to modify and adapt this project to your needs.